 The current members of our Compensation Committee, Messrs.
-Macleod, Dickson and Diller (and Mr. James A. Davidson, who served on our Compensation Committee prior to his resignation from our Board in March 2010 and Mr. Clammer, who served on our Compensation Committee until December 2011) are not, and have never been, officers or employees of our company.
-During Fiscal Year 2011, none of our executive officers served on the board of directors or compensation committee of any other entity that has one or more executive officers serving as a member of our Board or our Compensation Committee.
-Messrs.
-Davidson and Clammer are affiliated with Silver Lake and KKR, respectively, and were initially designated by Silver Lake and KKR, respectively, to serve on our Compensation Committee.
-In addition, we have entered into certain arrangements with Silver Lake and KKR.
-Please see "Certain Relationships and Related Party Transactions" starting on page 55 for more information regarding these arrangements.
+Macleod, Dickson and Diller (and Mr. Clammer, who served on our Compensation Committee until December 2011) are not, and have never been, officers or employees of our company.
+During Fiscal Year 2012, none of our executive officers served on the board of directors or compensation committee of any other entity that has one or more executive officers serving as a member of our Board or our Compensation Committee.
+Mr. Clammer is affiliated with KKR and was initially designated by KKR to serve on our Compensation Committee pursuant to a Shareholder Agreement among the Company, KKR, Silver Lake and the other parties thereto.
+Please see "Certain Relationships and Related Party Transactions" starting on page 51 for more information regarding this agreement and the other arrangements we have entered into with KKR and Silver Lake.